 Convert AIFF to AAC

-You can convert AIFF file to AAC as well as to variety of other formats with free online converter.
+You can convert aiff audio format to aac as well as to variety of other audio track formats with free online converter.

 Audio Interchange File Format